Matt Bush (baseball): Milwaukee Brewers (2022–2023)

 On August 1, 2022, Bush was traded to the Milwaukee Brewers in exchange for infielder Mark Mathias and pitcher Antoine Kelly.
 On November 18, Bush signed a one-year, $1.85 million contract with the Brewers, avoiding arbitration.

 In 2023, Bush made 12 appearances for Milwaukee, struggling to a 9.58 ERA with 10 strikeouts and 1 save across 10 1/3 innings of work.
 On July 1, 2023, Bush was designated for assignment by the Brewers.
 The removal of Bush from the roster came the night after he allowed a two–run, walk–off home run to Carlos Santana of the Pittsburgh Pirates.
 Bush was released by Milwaukee on July 3.

-Texas Rangers (second stint)
+Texas Rangers (2023)

 On July 12, 2023, Bush signed a minor league contract to return to the Texas Rangers organization.
 In 9 games for the Triple–A Round Rock Express, he posted a 2.13 ERA with 16 strikeouts and 2 saves in 12 2/3 innings pitched.
 On September 30, the Rangers selected Bush's contract, adding him to the major league roster.